Spatially oscillating correlation functions in $\left(2+1\right)$-dimensional four-fermion models: The mixing of scalar and vector modes at finite density: Fermionic model with scalar-vector mixing

 Introducing auxiliary bosonic fields in an inverse, shifted Gaussian integration yields the partially bosonized model

 with the Dirac operator

 The scalar field $\sigma$ and the vector field $\omega_\nu = (\omega_3, \vec{\omega})$ are linked to fermionic expectation values via

 Assuming that the theories' invariance under rotations of the spatial coordinates $\mathbf{x} = \left(x_1, x_2\right) $ remains intact, only condensation of the scalar field $\sigma$ and the temporal component of the vector field $\omega_3$ is allowed.
 Thus, this assumption implies that $\langle \vec{\omega} \rangle = 0$.
-In order to study \glspl{ip}, a stability analysis about homogeneous condensates is applied, which also respects the invariance of the theory under spatial rotations, and no assumptions on the functional form of $\sigma(\mathbf{x})$ or $\omega_\nu(\mathbf{x})$ are made.
+An inhomogeneous chiral condensate, however, can violate rotational invariance, which would invalidate the assumption of $\langle \vec{\omega} \rangle = 0$ .
+In this work, however, a stability analysis about homogeneous condensates is used, which respects the invariance of the theory under spatial rotations as it only depends on the absolute value of the spatial momentum vector $\mathbf{q}$ of the inhomogeneous perturbation by derivation, see section III of \Rcite{Buballa:2020nsi} and appendix B of \Rcite{Pannullo:2023one}.
+No assumptions on the functional form of $\sigma(\mathbf{x})$ or $\omega_\nu(\mathbf{x})$ are made and the analysis only requires the insertion of homogeneous ground states as expansion points.
+Thereby, rotational invariance is respected by this analysis such that the assumption of $\langle \vec{\omega} \rangle = 0$ remains valid whenever information about the thermodynamic ground state of the system is obtained.
 A non-vanishing expectation value of $\sigma$ indicates the breaking of the discrete chiral symmetry of this model \cite{Klimenko:1987gi, Buballa:2020nsi, Pannullo:2021edr}, since it acts as a dynamically generated mass term for the fermions.
 This mass term is parity-even, while there is also the possibility for a parity-odd mass term in $\left(2+1\right)$ dimensions \cite{Pisarski:1984dj, Pannullo:2023one}.
 Thus, we often refer to $\langle \sigma \rangle$ as the chiral condensate, since it is directly linked through \cref{eq:Ward} to $\langle \bar \psi \psi\rangle$.
 Also, we note that in our conventions (compare \cref{app:wick}) the quark number density is given by $n(x) =-\langle \bar{\psi} \gamma_3 \psi \rangle (x) / \N$ and, thus, $\omega_3$ is required to be a purely imaginary field with $\Im\omega_3(x) = \lambda_V n(x) / \N$ in order for the baryon density to be real-valued.
 This is directly linked to the repulsive nature of the Yukawa interaction between quarks and the vector meson $\omega_3$ and the corresponding \gls{ff} interaction.